rmartone/missionlog/README.md

 [npm-image]: https://img.shields.io/npm/v/missionlog.svg?style=flat
 [npm-url]: https://www.npmjs.com/package/missionlog

 Missionlog is an easy to use lightweight logging library that provides level based category filtering.
 Messages are logged when their level is greater than or equal to their category's level `(OFF > ERROR > WARN > INFO)`.
 A category is a string that typically refers to a subsystem like "security" or "renderer".
-At initialization, each category is assigned a level. **This granular control over your logs keeps them readable and uncluttered**.
+At initialization, each category is assigned a level. **Granular control over your logs keeps them readable and uncluttered**.

 # Features
 * Small footprint **~400 bytes with 0 dependencies**